moorepants/dissertation/_sources/davisbicycle.txt

    u_2 = -u_6 r_R \sin(q_3)

 The rear wheel contact rates can also be integrated and the linear drift subtracted out to find the position from an arbitrary initial condition.

-.. todo:: add the calculations for the front wheel contact point with respect to the rear wheel contact point
+I also make use of the lengthy non-linear relationships for the front wheel contact points as a function of the rear wheel contact points, steer, roll, pitch to compute the front wheel track.
+See the ``BicycleDataProcessor`` source code for these details.

-.. todo:: There maybe a sign error some where in the lateral contact point definitions that I've seen in some of the data.
-Check this out.

 Kinetics
 ========

 A human is able to use a multitude of contact forces and body movements to control the bicycle.
-The forces applied by the rider's hands to the handlebars are the most obvious and most effective method of controlling the bicycle [#]_.
+The forces applied by the rider's hands to the handlebars are the most obvious and most effective method of controlling the bicycle [#rollcontrol]_.
 But the rider also can impart forces through the seat and the foot pegs.
 If the rider is controlling the bicycle without touching the handlebar, these would be the only locations of rider to bicycle contact.
 For a complete dynamic picture of the rider's control inputs, all of the essential forces and moments at the rider/bicycle interface's need be measured.
 In the case of the rigidified rider, the steering torque is sufficient for characterizing the control inputs.

-For the sake of perturbing the closed loop bicycle/rider system, we also needed to measure and externally applied force or torque, opting for a simple lateral force perturbation.
+For the sake of perturbing the closed loop bicycle/rider system, we also needed to measure and externally applied force or torque, which we opted for a simple lateral force perturbation.

 Lateral Perturbation Force
 --------------------------

 I was introduced to the idea of external lateral force perturbations from some of my first email exchanges with Arend and when I was in Delft we did several experiments with lateral perturbations [Kooijman2009a]_.
-We applied the pulisve type of perturbations without measuring the applied force assuming they could be modeled as impulses.
+We applied the impulsive type of perturbations without measuring the applied force assuming they could be modeled as impulses.
+There are also many other past attempts at exciting the system.
 [Roland1971]_ on the other hand attached a calibrated rocket to the handelbars of a riderless bicycle to give a know step input to steer torque.
 [Eaton1973c]_ had the motorcycle rider tap the handlebars to applied an impulse and also drop weights from the side of the motorcycle to